- Who can buy from Schedule?

 - Help reaching socioeconomic goals.

 We’re always updating our contract vehicles, purchasing tools, and offerings.
 To get the latest updates, please visit News and Updates or visit the GSA Blog to keep up on agency-wide initiatives.
-If you want to review solicitation refreshes or upcoming modification announcements, please visit the Schedules community on Interact.
+If you want to review solicitation refreshes or upcoming modification announcements, please visit the Multiple Award Schedule community Interact.

 Alternatives to Schedule

-GSA Schedules are the premier vehicle for government procurement, but not the only option.
+The GSA Schedule is the premier vehicle for government procurement, but not the only option.
 How to Buy Through GSA offers a high-level overview of federal purchasing programs and the wide variety of supplies and services we offer.